 Kale and Red Cabbage Slaw

 If you even slightly like the flavor of raw kale you’re going to love this Kale and Red Cabbage Slaw, and this is good any time of year!
+And even if you’re not that big of a fan of kale, if you like sweet red cabbage I bet you’ll enjoy this kale and cabbage salad.

 One of the fun things about having a vegetable garden is growing plants you might not have tried, and many years ago I experimented with a type of heirloom kale called Red Russian Kale.
 That variety of kale is recommended for eating raw, and it was the inspiration for this Kale and Red Cabbage Slaw.

-For the new photos I just used organic kale from the grocery store for the kale, and you could also make it with baby kale if you want to skip the step of slicing up the kale!
+For the new photos I just used organic kale from the grocery store for the kale, and you could even make it with baby kale if you want to skip the step of slicing up the kale!
 But if you like kale and cabbage I think you might enjoy this salad as much as I did!

 What ingredients do you need for this recipe?